stevenernst131/Applensv3/AngularApp/README.md

 ## Packaging

-Run `npm run packagr` to build the package for diagnostic-data that will be published to npm and shared with App Services Support Center.n
+Run `npm run packagr` to build the package for diagnostic-data that will be published to npm and shared with App Services Support Center
+From App Service Diagnostics Portal, test by installing the local `dist.tgz` directly instead of npm package.
+Example: `npm install --save D:/Applensv3/AngularApp/dist.tgz`

 ## Further help